John Windham: Playing career

+Windham was an All-State and All-South player in high school at Brentwood Academy.
+In his senior year (1981-82), the Eagles won the TSSAA football AA championship.
+Windham was also the 1982 AA state champion in shot put.

 Commonly known as "Squeezebox", Windham lettered at Vanderbilt University, where he played defensive end for the Commodores.
 In the 1985 season he led the team in both tackles for loss and sacks.
-Following the 1986 NFL Draft, Windham signed as an undrafted free agent with the New England Patriots.
+Following the 1986 NFL draft, Windham signed as an undrafted free agent with the New England Patriots.
 He was subsequently released during training camp the following August.